 The way that companies look at remote work has changed and is constantly evolving.
 Leaders who recognize and empower remote workers start by trusting their employees to be successful.
-Studies have shown that remote workers cost companies less and are more productive than their in-office counterparts.
+Studies have shown that remote workers cost companies less to hire and are more productive than their in-office counterparts.
 A study from Stanford also showed that remote workers saw 50% less attrition and took less sick days and time off.

 In 2018, 56% of global companies allowed remote work.
 Owl Labs' 2018 State of Remote Work also found that employees who work remotely at least once per month were 24% more likely to feel happy and productive in their jobs than their desk-bound colleagues.
 Plus, the 2019 State of Remote Work report found that remote workers say they are likely to stay in their current job for the next 5 years 13% more than onsite workers.